About the Weeping Willow Tree

 Unfortunately, the lifespan of a weeping willow is shorter than most trees.
 Many do not live much past the age of 30.
 Pests like aphids and tent caterpillars can destroy the tree.
 Thus, you should frequently check for conditions like powdery mildew, cankers, abnormal growths, or discoloration.
 If you need assistance in caring for your tree or believe that your tree is unhealthy, you should contact your local tree service company as soon as possible.
 The best defense against such pests is to keep your tree healthy because insects are less likely to attack a healthy tree.

 Because of their grace and beauty, these trees have become one of the most sought-after species for landscaping.
 Weeping willows have also been the subject of many myths and legends.
 A popular myth is that the weeping willow once stood tall and strong but was so touched by the death of two lovers that it dropped its branches in sadness and could never rise again.
-Despite the stories and popularity, one thing is for certain—we have been blessed to have such a big and beautiful giant decorate our landscapes.
+One thing is for certain—we have been blessed to have such a big and beautiful giant decorate our landscapes.